kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 Summary of the proposed design details:

-- QoS resources are opaque (just names) to kubernetes, configuration and management of QoS resources is handled in the container runtime
+- QoS resources are opaque (just names) to kubernetes, configuration and management of QoS resources is handled in the node (container runtime, kubelet)
   - no "system reserved" (or equivalent) exists (considered as configuration detail outside Kubernetes)
   - no overprovisioning (or auto-promotion to free classes) exists (considered